FOR IMMEDIATE RELEASE 5-1-2023

 BOSTON – The New England Legal Foundation (NELF – www.newenglandlegal.org), the leading legal advocate for free enterprise in New England, is applauding a US Supreme Court decision to consider stopping the National Marine Fisheries Service (NMFS) from forcing fishing boat owners to pay the daily wages of federal inspectors, or “observers,” whom the fishing vessels must quarter and accommodate during their fishing trips.

-In December, NELF had filed an amicus, friend-of-the-court, brief urging SCOTUS to grant merits review in the case of Loper Bright Enterprises, et al. v.
+In December, NELF had filed an amicus, friend-of-the-court, brief urging SCOTUS to grant a merits review in the case of Loper Bright Enterprises, et al. v.
 U.S. Secretary of Commerce, et al. NELF contended that Congress has only authorized NMFS, under the 1996 Magnuson-Stevens Fishery Conservation and Management Act – the primary law that governs marine fisheries management in U.S. federal waters – to require that at-sea observers “be carried on board” domestic fishing vessels “and nothing more,” according to the NELF brief.

 NELF President Dan Winslow cheered the high court’s grant of certiorari saying, “The decision to address the merits of this case is especially good news for working families in the New England fisheries industry.
 To require fishing vessels to pay 20 percent of their daily earnings to fund a federal employee on board, without any authorization by Congress to impose such fees and with no recourse by fishing families except to seek judicial protection, is unfair.
 We think it’s also unconstitutional and contrary to a democratic government that is accountable to the people.
 The fishing industry forms the historic backbone of the New England economy, so it is important that we stand with the working men and women of the fisheries to push back against federal agency overreach.”